Galactus9/004-RibbitMQ-RPC-Vue-Calculator/README.md

 5. Access RabbitMQ: By default, RabbitMQ's management interface can be accessed at http://localhost:15672/.
 You can use this interface to manage and configure RabbitMQ.
 (Default userName/Pass : guest/guest)

+## How to install COsmos DB emulator

+1. Download the latest release: [On the repository page, click on the "Releases" tab.
+You'll find a list of available releases.
+Look for the latest release and click on it.](https://learn.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21)

+Choose the appropriate installer: In the release page, you'll find different installers for different operating systems.
+Select the installer for your operating system (Windows, macOS, or Linux) and click on the download link.

+Run the installer: Once the download is com